fmbellomy/ScreenshotSettings/README.md

 just be careful that you don't end up making it so other people's games try saving screenshots to arbitrary non-existent directories.

 I intend on eventually adding a way for the mod to detect that it is being run on a new unique machine for the first time, but I haven't decided how to implement that yet.
 For now, just don't ship your config.

-## A final note for any potential contributors:
-This is my first serious attempt at a mod.
-You will find code that looks pretty gross in there.
-The worst offender is the config system.
-It's liable to crash the game if the config file is ever manually edited outside the in-game menu.

-I would entirely appreciate pull requests if you have a bug fix, optimization, or feature you'd like to add.